seanslma/maki/Coding/VBA/Blog/FixCorruptedExcelFile.md

 ## Solutions
+Here we discuss the steps to optimize your Excel file to avoid the mentioned the issues.

 ### Deleting excessive empty rows with formulas
-A common problem for Excel files created without VBA is that such an Excel file has many formulas copied to the far bottom with many empty rows.
+A common problem for Excel files is that there are too many formulas copied to the far bottom with many empty rows.
 This is created to allow more rows in the future.
 But these empty rows will significantly increase the file size and increase the time to calculate the formulas.

 So we need to delete such empty rows.
 If the number of rows is large you will find it's not convenient to delete all the empty rows from the Excel.
-In this case, you can delete the rows with VBA scripts as list here (please backup your file before doing any fix):
+In this case, you can delete the empty rows with the VBA scripts provided here (please backup your file before doing any fix):
 ```vb
 Sub DeleteEmptyRowsAtSheetEnd()
     xlFile = "C:/Test.xlsx"        ' Excel filepath